-The result of our only Lexus dealer visit this year is nearly as poor as what we found last year.
-This year we interviewed a service advisor who informed us that a customer had to have seven repairs for the same warranty problem to go to arbitration.
+The result of this 2014 Lexus dealer visit was nearly as poor as what we found the year before.
+For last year's report, we interviewed a service advisor who informed us that a customer had to have seven repairs for the same warranty problem to go to arbitration.
 The advisor did not appear to be aware that the company sponsors a third-party dispute resolution program [arbitration].

-Last year, 2013 for the 2012 audit, we interviewed two advisors at once and both gave incorrect information about the customer's option to have warranty disputes handled by arbitration through the National Center for Dispute Settlement (NCDS)
+In 2013 for the 2012 audit, we interviewed two advisors at once and both gave incorrect information about the customer's option to have warranty disputes handled by arbitration through the National Center for Dispute Settlement (NCDS).

-In 2012, we visited the following Lexus dealerships
+In 2012, we visited the following Lexus dealerships: